 Working with the community, the council have produced a plan to re-design the central area of the White City Estate between India Way and Canada Way.
 Some of the plots within the area are not currently in use, while others provide brilliant services to the local community.

 We are not proposing to demolish any existing homes.
 The council is leading on this project.
 No private developers are involved.

 We began working with residents and community organisations in September 2020.
-Feedback from more than 1000 local people has shaped the plans to provide much needed new homes whilst re-providing new, future-proof and accessible community facilities, play space and landscaping.
+We have held more than 100 meetings, workshops and drop-ins with local stakeholders to develop the plans which attracted over 2,200 attendees.
+Resident feedback has shaped the plans to provide much needed new homes whilst re-providing new, future-proof and accessible community facilities, play space and landscaping.